Anett Kontaveit: Playing style

 Although she typically plays from the baseline; Kontaveit is adept at the net due to her doubles experience, and frequently attacks the net with powerful swinging volleys, which she uses to finish points quickly.
 She typically aims to receive short balls from her opponents, attacking with a high kick serve, altering pace with a backhand slice, and changing direction in a prolonged rally to do so.
 She is also noted for her speed around the baseline, allowing her to reach most shots, counterpunch effectively, and hit running forehands; this is aided by her exceptional footwork, stamina, and court coverage.

 Since hiring Nigel Sears as her coach, Kontaveit has improved her service, adding more power and variety, such as the kick serve, which has helped save break points against opponents; her serve made further improvements under Dmitry Tursunov's tutelage, making her a reliable server who serves multiple aces every match.
 Kontaveit's movement also improved under Tursunov, allowing her to hit powerful groundstroke winners on the run and developing a more confident, positive mindset.
 She has also become more aggressive and learned when to pull the trigger in rallies, allowing her to develop into a proactive player who dominates her opponents through sheer power and aggression.

 Endorsements

 Kontaveit has been endorsed by Lacoste for clothing and apparel since 2019, she was previously endorsed by Adidas; when on court, she wears Nike footwear.
 Kontaveit has used Babolat racquets since her junior career, specifically using the Pure Strike range of racquets.
 Further partners include Tallink, Porsche Estonia, and Alexela.

 Personal life

-In 2022, Kontaveit began dating soccer player Brent Lepistu.
-Since 2023, her boyfriend lives in Romania where she has visited him.
+In 2022, Kontaveit began dating football player Brent Lepistu.
+She and Lepistu have one son together, born in September 2024.